 Mr. R. Gaines Baty.
 Mr. Baty, age 66, was appointed to the Board in 2016.
 Mr. Baty is Founder and CEO of R. Gaines Baty Associates, Inc., an executive search firm he founded in 1982.
-Mr. Baty has over 30 years of experience as an employee search consultant.
-In addition, he has provided companies across the country and in a variety of industries, with executive leadership and career services training.
+Mr. Baty has over 30 years of experience as an executive search consultant.
+In this role, he has provided companies across the country and in a variety of industries, with executive search and advisory services.
 Mr. Baty has served as a two-term President of the Society of Executive Recruiting Consultants and a two-term President of the Independent Recruiter Group.
 Mr. Baty is also a published author.
 Mr. Baty received a Bachelor of Business Administration degree from Texas Tech University, where he was a letterman and captain of the football team.
-Mr. Baty's experience and expertise in executive leadership and training provide our Board with an important and unique perspective on these matters, and Mr. Baty assists the Board and the Company with recruitment, board administration, compensation and growth strategies.
+Mr. Baty assists the Board and the Company with recruitment, board administration, compensation and growth strategies.